BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 Apologies, hopefully I can come up with a better structure in the future to avoid this problem.

-## Special terms
+## Terminology

+As with any set of abstractions there are words that take on special meanings.
+This document attempts to clearly describe all of these terms, however as the concepts and abstractions are inter-related it is sometimes necessary to use a term prior to its formal introduction.
-This is a list of words that mean something special.
+Following is a list of the terms introduced in this document.
-If you see this term used before it is specifically defined please be patient as it will be defined in full later in the document.

 * core
 * trust